304 North Cardinal St.

 However, the beautiful neutral interiors’ courtesy of The Accouter Group — combined with the tranquil gardens and waterfront setting — let 8 Water Street make its statement.

 Positioned at the pinnacle of the ultra-luxury rental market even for Canary Wharf — a three-bedroom flat requires minimum earnings of £160k a year — 8 Water Street doesn’t come cheap.
-But with a 5-star hotel style feel, its excellent location and close-knit community afforded by the smaller building, it will no doubt be popular.
+But with interiors rivalling the nearby hotels, its excellent location and close-knit community afforded by the smaller building, it will no doubt be popular.

 The plentiful outside space, calm and tranquility of 8 Water Street could make the perfect antidote to a fast-paced London lifestyle.